 - Enjoy spending time together.
-Spending time together is not dreaded, but in fact pleasurable.
+Spending time together is not dreaded, but pleasurable.

-- Communication is open, honest and frequent – you never have to guess why someone is upset or does not like something.
-It is difficult to have healthy relationships with others when people don’t say what they really mean.
-Being upfront and honest is a main ingredient for a healthy family relationship.
+- Communication is open, honest, and frequent – you never have to guess why someone is upset or does not like something.
+It is difficult to have healthy relationships with others when people don’t say what they mean.
+Being upfront and honest is the main ingredient for a healthy family relationship.

 - Love is not withdrawn if you think or behave differently.

 - They respect each other.
 No one forces the other to conform or to be like someone else.
 Healthy families also respect each other’s time and space.